Learning to use the words

 If students would like to take Classical Greek, I highly recommend planning at least 10 hours a week of study time.
 If you would like to start working on some of the lessons before class starts, please email me and I will give you the address for the class recordings.

-Click here for a great history of the alphabet - you can use the ESC key to pause the demo.
-Students looking to improve their Biblical greek should use the app Scripture Direct and Mastering New Testament Greek .
+Click here for a great history of the alphabet - Students looking to improve their Biblical greek should use the app Scripture Direct and Mastering New Testament Greek .
 For extra help on grammar, watch Greek 101.
 I do not offer a third year of Greek, however, you will be well equipped by the end of Greek II to continue on your own with the translation appendices at the back of Mollin Williamson.
 To do so, you will want to order a verb guide and Lexicon , however, many notes are included in Mollin Williamson to help you along with the translation.

 I also encourage my students to take the National Greek Exam